ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Methodology

-Because of the good generative ability of fine-tuned LLMs for logical form skeletons, in the retrieval phase, we adopt an unsupervised retrieval method, which takes the entities and relations in the candidate logical forms and passes them through phrase-level semantic retrieval and replacement, to get the final logical form transformed into SPARQL executable against KB.
+Due to the strong generative capabilities of fine-tuned LLMs for logical form skeletons, we employ an unsupervised retrieval approach during the retrieval phase.
+This method involves subjecting the entities and relations in the candidate logical forms to phrase-level semantic retrieval and replacement.
+The result is a final logical form that can be executed as a SPARQL query against the KB.